Satoshi Nakamoto: The 9 Likely People Who Founded Bitcoin

 After he died by suicide in 2011, Len Sassaman received a memorial on the Bitcoin blockchain.
 He was an expert in cryptography, some thought that made Sassaman a good candidate to be Satoshi Nakamoto.
 Additionally, he worked with Hal Finney that led some to believe that he might be part of a potential group that created the whitepaper together.

-The original Bitcoin whitepaper was circulated on a cypherpunk email list, and Sassaman was a contributor to the mailing list.
-Combined with the fact that Satoshi made an announcement that he was leaving the Bitcoin project in 2011 to work on other things seems to lend credibility to those who think Sassaman could have been involved in the development.
+The original Bitcoin whitepaper was circulated on a cypherpunk email list, and Sassaman contributed to the mailing list.
+The fact that Satoshi announced that he was leaving the Bitcoin project in 2011 to work on other things seems to lend credibility to those who think Sassaman could have been involved in the development.

 9. Adam Back